 Spreadsheets are, of course, inherently siloed.
 The NPI processes either lacked a formal definition or were not consistently applied.
 The cross-functional engagement was typically engaged late a notable percentage of the time.

-In this environment, it should not be surprising that in 44% of the cases, NPI failed to achieve the initiative’s objectives.
+In this environment, it's not surprising that in 44% of the cases, NPI failed to achieve the initiative’s objectives.

 Industrial Transformation (IX) Demands a Compression of Silos